OjureFred/OjureFred/README.md

 ### Hi there 👋

-- 👯 I’m looking to collaborate on interestingg projects...
+- 👯 I’m looking to collaborate on interesting projects...

 #### A wild horse in this domesticated world | Fullstack Software Engineer leaning on Backend and Machine Learning | Python, React, Angular
 * LinkedIn: [Fredrick Ojure](https://www.linkedin.com/in/fredrick-ojure-b2027011/)